-In January 2020, we entered into an agreement with Eversana, or the Eversana Agreement, for the commercialization of Gimoti.
+In January 2020, we entered into a commercial services agreement with Eversana, or the Eversana Agreement, for the commercialization of Gimoti.
 Pursuant to the Eversana Agreement, Eversana commercializes and distributes Gimoti in the United States.
 Eversana also manages the marketing of Gimoti to targeted health care providers, as well as the sales and distribution of Gimoti in the United States.
 Eversana also provided a \$5 million revolving credit facility, or the Eversana Credit Facility, that became available upon FDA approval of the Gimoti NDA.
 In 2020 we borrowed \$5 million under the Eversana Credit Facility.
-On February 1, 2022, the Eversana Agreement was amended (the "Amended Eversana Agreement") to extend the term from June 19, 2025 (five years from the date the Food & Drug Administration approved the Gimoti new drug application) to December 31, 2026, unless terminated earlier pursuant to its terms.
+On February 1, 2022, the Eversana Agreement was amended to extend the term from June 19, 2025 (five years from the date the FDA approved the Gimoti NDA) to December 31, 2026, unless terminated earlier pursuant to its terms.
 This amendment also increased the percentage of net product profit retained by us and increased the proportion of costs that are reimbursed to Eversana to the extent Eversana has accumulated unreimbursed costs.
+We further amended the Eversana Agreement in November 2022 to provide the preexisting rights of both parties to terminate the agreement within 30 days of the first three annual anniversaries of commercial launch, if net sales of Gimoti did not meet certain annual thresholds, would be modified solely for 2022 such that either party can terminate the agreement by written notice to the other party by November 30, 2022.
+If Eversana terminates the agreement due to not meeting certain financial thresholds, none of the unreimbursed commercialization costs incurred by Eversana will become due from the Company.

 We have primarily funded our operations through the sale of our convertible preferred stock prior to our initial public offering in September 2013, borrowings from loans and the sale of shares of our common stock on the Nasdaq Capital Market.
-We launched commercial sales of Gimoti in late October 2020 with Eversana and, to date, have generated modest sales, which we believe is partly because the launch occurred during the COVID-19 pandemic.
+We launched commercial sales of Gimoti in late October 2020 with Eversana and, to date, have generated modest sales.